Since 2019 the Solution Focused community have celebrated the approach, the practice,

 exercises related to Solution Focused.

-BUT we still have SF World Day to celebrate and YOU still have a network, community, friends and colleagues, who would like to meet up for a festive celebration of a very special approach, - an approach
+And ONLINE we can meet and we have SF World Day to celebrate and YOU still have a network, community, friends and colleagues, who would like to meet up for a festive celebration of a very special approach, - an approach

 originated from the thoughts of Insoo Kim Berg and Steve de Shazer.

 Take a look, scroll the site and find an event to join on May the 3rd 2021

 Dr. Luc Isebaert, from Korzybski Institute passed away in 2019.
 Among his legacy is the formulation of 3 significant Questions for a more satisfying life.
 Questions to reflect on yourself and as a therapist or coach to ask others to think about.